 - An investment banking careerInvestment Banking CareerAn investment banking personnel is a motivated professional who aims to help their clients reach their financial goals and objectives.
 The top four investment banking careers are - Analyst, Associate, Vice president, Managing director. is more about business deals than going to an in-depth analysis of the models.
 An investment banker wants to convince the clients with building models, not to go to the depth of any modeling.

 - Investment banking comes down to mainly two things which are not always under control – pitch-book presentation and model building.
 These both things are under the direct control of the clients and the investment bankers use the inputs after thinking over what clients want versus what they can build.

-- Even if you need to go for in-depth analysis, your work life balance would not be an issue.
+- Even if you need to go for an in-depth analysis, your work-life balance would not be an issue.
 If something doesn’t go wrong, you will be able to enjoy your weekends and you need to work simply 10 hours a day.

 - In the monetary sense also, being a private equity associate is beneficial.
 You will be paid handsomely at the end of the day.

-- There is not much disadvantage in being a private equity associate.
+- There are not many disadvantages to being a private equity associateBeing A Private Equity AssociateA Private Equity Associate assists other senior associates and partners in identifying a well-suited target to invest in and reaping the benefits by selling it at a profit, as well as overseeing due diligence, handling communication, and preparing financial models..
 The only thing is that you need to know a lot more as you need to build models to go to the depth of things as you are on the buy-side of the business.
-Albeit you can’t call it a cons.
+Albeit you can’t call it a con.